-Paul Vojta Vojta stated a conjectural inequality on the height of algebraic points of bounded degree on a smooth complete variety over a global field of characteristic zero which implies the abc Conjecture.
-Further consequences of the abc Conjecture - Erdős's Conjecture on consecutive powerful numbers. - Dressler's Conjecture: between two positive integers having the same prime factors, there is always a prime (Cochrane and textcolormacouleurDressler 1999). - Squarefree and powerfree values of polynomials (Browkin, Filaseta, Greaves and Schinzel, 1995). - Lang's conjectures: lower bounds for heights, number of integral points on elliptic curves (Frey 1987, Hindry Silverman 1988). - Bounds for the order of the Tate-Shafarevich group (Goldfeld and Szpiro 1995). - Greenberg's Conjecture on Iwasawa invariants λ and μ in cyclotomic extensions (Ichimura 1998). - Lower bound for the class number of imaginary quadratic fields (Granville and Stark 2000), hence no Siegel zero for the associated L-function (Mahler). - Fundamental units of certain quadratic and biquadratic fields (Katayama 1999). - The height conjecture and the degree conjecture (Frey 1987, Mai and Murty 1996)
+Further consequences of the abc Conjecture - Erdős's Conjecture on consecutive powerful numbers. - Dressler's Conjecture : between two positive integers having the same prime factors, there is always a prime. - Squarefree and powerfree values of polynomials. - Lang's conjectures : lower bounds for heights, number of integral points on elliptic curves. - Bounds for the order of the Tate-Shafarevich group. - Vojta's Conjecture for curves. - $\bullet$ Greenberg's Conjecture on Iwasawa invariants $\lambda$ and $\mu$ in cyclotomic extensions. - Exponents of class groups of quadratic fields. - Fundamental units in quadratic and biquadratic fields.